Publications Submission Faq

 How will the Journal decide which manuscripts to publish?
 And how many will be selected?

-Three editors will read each anonymized manuscript and determine whether it should be selected for publication based on the manuscript’s topic, analysis, support, and organization.
-If the initial reviewers believe the manuscript deserves to be published, the entire Journal staff then consider the manuscript based on the same criteria, and ultimately make a decision.
+Editors will read each anonymized manuscript and determine whether it should be selected for publication based on the manuscript’s topic, analysis, support, and organization.
+If the initial reviewers believe the manuscript deserves to be published, then the full editorial team considers the manuscript based on the same criteria and ultimately makes a decision.

 When will we know which manuscripts have been selected for publication?

-Offers to publish the manuscript in the Journal will be sent to the authors in August, and selected articles will be announced via the EBA Twitter account.
+Offers to publish the manuscript in the Journal will be sent to the authors on a rolling basis, and selected articles will be announced via the EBA Twitter account.

 Are there any other benefits for being selected for publication?

-In addition to being distributed to EBA members directly and being published online in the official EBA Journal, authors of the top two (2) Student Submissions selected for publication will receive additional awards.
+In addition to being distributed to EBA members directly and being published online in the official EBA Journal, the Journal has the discretion to award scholarship.
+Starting in 2022, joint works between attorneys and students are eligible for scholarship awards.
+Any scholarship awarded must go to the student-author.

-Top Student Submission: $3,000 scholarship as well EBA Student Membership during law school, an opportunity to present their paper via video conference to EBA members, and a spotlight on the EBA website and newsletter.
+Top Student Contribution Award: Awarded to the top submission written primarily by a student.
+The student will receive a $3,000 scholarship as well EBA Student Membership during law school, an opportunity to present their paper via video conference to EBA members, and a spotlight on the EBA website and newsletter.

 Winners are solely responsible for taxes on their winnings and must provide the Journal with their social security number for tax reporting purposes.